 2. List the titles of the folders (with the collection title and box numbers) that you would like us to review.
 The first 25 folders (approximately 1,500 pages) that you list will be placed at the back of our review queue.
 When these are reviewed, we will notify you and then add the next increment of your request to the back of the review queue.

 3. Submit your requests to Gerald R. Ford Library, 1000 Beal Avenue, Ann Arbor, MI 48109, or send them by e-mail.
 Such requests should be submitted well in advance of any planned visit to the Library.
 Small requests - those for just a folder or two - may be handled in an "express lane" to keep down the total number of requests waiting in the queue.

 4. Upon receipt of your request, an archivist will contact you with information about the current status of our review queue backlog.
 We are unable to give you an exact date by which your requested folders will be open for research, however, as staff resources for the review queue may change due to other workload.

 5. Upon completion of review, we will notify you that your requested folders have been opened to the public.
 It is possible, however, that some documents within those folders may still be temporarily restricted under terms of the donor's deed of gift or under National Archives and Records Administration general restrictions (36 CFR 1256).

 Many Library collections are already fully open to research, while others are completely unprocessed and therefore not available for research.
 Only a limited number of collections are eligible for the Review Queue - those that have been arranged and described by the Library staff, but the final review by archivists to determine access to individual documents is not yet complete.
 Please feel free to request the review of specific folders from these collections according to the instructions above.

-- American Citizens Concerned for Life Records (part of the collection is fully open)
+- Arthur Burns Papers (part of the collection is fully open)